artsy/positron/doc/distribution.md

 - **[Parsel.y](http://parse.ly)**: good for real-time stats on article performance
 - **[Google Analytics](https://analytics.google.com)**: for more granular work and reports
 - **[Looker](https://artsy.looker.com)**: combines multiple data sources, great for drilling, making inferences
-- **[Segment.io](https://segment.io)**: this is not a dashboard, but an event bus that passes analytics events from Force, Sailthru, GA, and others to Redshift, our data warehouse.
+- **[Segment.io](https://segment.io)**: this is not a dashboard, but an event bus that passes analytics events from Force, GA, and others to Redshift, our data warehouse.
 Looker then pulls data from Redshift.

 Our Editorial Team uses [Airtable](https://airtable.com) to organize and plan stories.
 We run a [data transfer script](https://github.com/artsy/positron/blob/master/scripts/ga_airtable_transfer.js) every hour on the half hour.
 The script simply takes article analytics from GA and saves them into a table in Airtable.